 In 1964, Kennametal introduced tungsten-carbide-tipped Kengrip tire studs.
 Although studs clearly contributed to safe winter travel, they became controversial amid speculation about their role in road deterioration.
 After legislation limited the use of carbide studs, Kennametal left the business in 1977.

 Leader in the development of silicon-nitride based "sialon" ceramics for the machining of exotic aerospace materials.

 First to develop cobalt-enriched substrates for coated inserts, was first to commercially introduce physical-vapor-deposition (PVD) coated cemented carbide cutting tools and created the first commercially viable diamond-coated carbide inserts.

 Leader in the development of quick-change tooling systems that today lead the world in versatility, speed and accuracy.

-Kennametal maintains its technological leadership through its $30-million Technology Center at its world and North America headquarters in Latrobe, Pennsylvania, and complementary facilities in various locations around the globe.
+Kennametal maintains its technological leadership through its $30-million Technology Center in Latrobe, Pennsylvania, and complementary facilities in various locations around the globe.
 The facilities are dedicated to rapid development of products engineered to meet specific customer requirements.

 Kennametal has been named a four-time best-practice partner for excellence in our world-class product development and portfolio management processes by the APQC, a non-profit organization and internationally recognized leader in benchmarking, knowledge management, measurement and quality programs.